nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_2.rst

 We need a sending process, a receiving process and a MUSIC configuration file.

-To try out the example, save the following sending process code in a python file called *send.py*.
+To try out the example, save the following sending process code in a Python file called *send.py*.